-We were established in 2011 thanks to a five-year grant from the Big Lottery Fund.
-We received further funding from the Big Lottery Fund with a three year grant in 2016.
-Our activities are also supported by the House of Fraser Annual Charity Event, Thomas Cook Children’s Charity and Goodstuff.
+We were established in 2011 thanks to a five-year grant from the Big Lottery Fund and received further funding with a three-year grant in 2016.

-It is estimated that around 6,000 disabled children are born every year with an undiagnosed genetic condition.
-Our Big Ambition is that all families who have a child affected by a syndrome without a name get the support they need, when they need it.
-We want it recognised that being ‘undiagnosed’ is not always a temporary stage; the genetic cause of some conditions may never be known.
-We want every child and young adult with a syndrome without a name to receive high-quality coordinated care and support both in hospital and at home.
+It is estimated that around 6,000 children are born every year with a syndrome without a name.
+Our Big Ambition is that every family affected by a syndrome without a name has the support they need, when they need it, regardless of whether they have a diagnosis or not.
+We want it recognised that being undiagnosed is not always a temporary stage; the genetic cause of some conditions may never be known.
+We want every child and young adult with a syndrome without a name to receive high-quality coordinated care and support, both in hospital and at home.